ossef/SISDMDP_Research/README.md

 - Markov chain algorithms are implemented in `gth_full.py`, `chiu_classic.py`, and `chiu_ROB.py`
 - The main launching file is `Launcher.py`, it contains:
     - test_algorithms():
-        - Generates a synthetic SISDMDP model using the helper function from `generate_matrix.py`, based on the following parameters :
+        - Generates a synthetic SISDMDP model (using function from `generate_matrix.py`), with parameters:
             - N: number of states
-            - K: number of paritions
+            - K: number of superstates
             - |A|: number of actions
-        - Executes several algorithms:
+        - Executes:
-            - Up to 5 Average Reward algorithms
+            - Up to 5 Average-reward algorithms
-            - Up to 4 Discounted Reward algorithms
+            - Up to 4 Discounted-reward algorithms
         - Outputs:
             - Execution time
             - Number of iterations
             - Average reward (for average criteria)
             - Comparison of optimal policies
-        - You can comment/uncomment specific algorithms in the code to customize the test
+        - You can comment/uncomment specific algorithms in the code to customize the tests
     - test_confidence_interval_normalized(n_runs):
-        - Repeats the test_algorithms() process n_runs times to obtain a 95% confidence interval.
+        - Repeats the test_algorithms() experiments n_runs times to estimate 95% confidence intervals.
     - analyze_PV_Model():
       - Reads the data-driven SISDMDP model (stored in `/Models/SIMPA_Journal_Model/NREL_Model/`)
       - Solves the model and extracts the optimal policy